|

 on, and potentially improve plans to the benefit of the community.

-Steele Creek Community Trail Committee
+Greenways Committee (Steele Creek Community Trail Committee)

 In summer 2003 a group of citizens began meeting to promote the